-Renewals: All renewals are for a two week period (except Rosetta Stone that renews for three weeks.).
+Renewals: All renewals are for a two week period.
 Items with holds or recalls may not be renewed.
 Renewals can be placed in person, by phone or online as long as the items are not overdue.
 Most items may be renewed two times.

 Requests: Patrons are expected to limit the number of Holds they place (6 is reasonable), and are restricted to three Holds for "ON-ORDER" or New titles.
 Holds that are not picked up in a timely manner may be canceled after 7 days if there are other waiting and after 10 days if no one else is waiting.
 Holds cancellations are done at the discretion of the Circulation Supervisor and Community Library Managers.